bavanya/Few_thoughts_and_ideas/README.md

 ## 3. Automated 3-address code generator for programming languages.

+## 4. Convert image of text to text.

+## 5. Extract tables from a pdf.

 # Questions

 ## 1. Give your take on these two scenarios: